SAP/WebClientDevGuide/README.md

 The interface methods are documented below.

+---
+**NOTE**

-<b>Please note that the return type of each method can either be the documented type or a Promise resolving to that type, in case asynchronous processing is required.
-All Speech-To-Text related methods have to be declared with the 'async' keyword because they are inherently assumed to be asynchronous.</b>
+Please note that the return type of each method can either be the documented type or a Promise resolving to that type, in case asynchronous processing is required.
+All Speech-To-Text related methods have to be declared with the `async` keyword because they are inherently assumed to be asynchronous.

+---

 ### getApplicationId()